SujathaJagdeep/Survival-Shooter/README.md

 ### Description of the Maze Project
 Survival Shooter is an isometric shooter game.
 The theme revolves around a young boy (yourself) who has a dream that all of his toys have come to life.
-You run around and shoot your toys such as the Zombunnys, Zombear, and Hellephants.
+You run around and shoot your toys such as the Zombunnys, Zombears, and Hellephants.
 You score points whenever you shoot a toy.
 However, the toys also attack you during the shooting.
 You gradually lose your health that is visible on the health slider and eventually die.

 ### My Reflection and Conclusion